Chloe Eustace

 Evaluation: Question 7-

-Looking back at your preliminary task,
+back at your preliminary task,

 what do you feel you have learn

-t in the progression from it to the full product?
+progression from it to the full product?

 There was a number of difficulties that I found when it came to creating the final thriller sequence and the preliminary task.
 Sound was a key element that has progressed since the first preliminary task because when we did that I didn’t add any sound in at all, whereas when it came to editing the thriller sequence we made use of all types of relevant sound in order to create the most effective thriller opening and make it conventional to the thriller genre.
 I used non diegetic sound to run throughout the background of the thriller sequence, because this was sound that I added in to give a tense beat and then I also used non – diegetic sound when I added in the ticking of the clock in order for the audience to understand that the victim in the thriller was running out of time.
 This drew the audience in and was much better than the preliminary task which I didn’t use any sound at all.
 On screen sound and off screen sound was something that I didn’t pay attention too when filming the preliminary task because I didn’t analyse the setting to see what could have added more effect as on screen sound.
 In addition to this we found that for sound, location is important because background noise can affect filming and make it difficult.
 For instance when I filmed the preliminary task I filmed in a school which was a busy area with people and constant sounds were being picked up in the background on camera.
 From this I learnt that to film in the forest it would have been difficult (a reason of why I choose to re film and change the narrative) because there would be a number of sound interruptions from people and cars.